-The Ice Cap is visible from almost all towns.
+The Ice Cap is visible in almost all towns.
 In Kangerlussuaq, an old U.S. Air Force base until 1992, you find the 25 km dirt road to the Ice Cap in Greenland.
 A magnificent sight is also to watch the glacier edge calves into the sea.

-Explore the warm springs in South Greenland
+Warm springs in South Greenland

 Southern Greenland differs from the north with its rugged rocks, warm springs, and green meadows.
 This place is extravagantly colourful in summer, and although there are no dogsleds here, Southern Greenland offers many other types of experiences.

-The fascinating whales in West and North Greenland
+Whales in the West and North Greenland

 Up to 15 species of whales visit the sea around Greenland, but the most common are the fin whale, humpback whale, and minke whale.
 Thousands of humpback whales choose West Greenland waters near Paamiut, Maniitsoq, and Aasiaat to play in for a few months in the summer.
-The whales swim all the way from the Caribbean Sea to feed in Greenland in the summer.
+The whales swim from the Caribbean Sea to feed in Greenland in the summer.